UrbanCompass/force-number/README.md

 '32.43.54'    ->  32.43 (multiple decimal points are ignored)
 ```

-Also supports the thousand and million multiplier in two formats:
+Also supports the thousand/million/billion multiplier in two formats:

 ```
 '5k'         -> 5000